watersofoblivion/dataless/README.md

 A daily ETL has been created with Glue.
 A crawler and a pair of ETL jobs have been configured.
 The crawler scans the raw data and makes it available via the Glue Catalog.
-The ETL jobs (one per datatype) pick up the raw data and write it back down into Hive-partitioned ORC tables in S3, and make those tables available via the Glue Catalog.
+The ETL jobs -one per datatype- pick up the raw data and write it back down into Hive-partitioned ORC tables in S3, and make those tables available via the Glue Catalog.
+(Note: duplicate jobs have been provided in Python and Scala.
+Running both will double ETL.)

 Once the data is in the Glue Catalog, it is automatically available in Athena and QuickSight to serve business customers, and throughout the AWS data tools.